bushra-31/Exploratory-Data-Analysis/README.md

  - Exploratory Data Analysis (EDA) is an approach to learning about a data set.The main purpose is to examine and summarizethe data to make sense out of the otherwise overwhelming mass of  information.
 Data  exploration  and  visualization  provide  tools  for  ensuring  appropriate  and accurate descriptions of the data.
 EDA can help a data scientist or data analyst to:
 - Determine the quality of data
 - Find outliers and other errors or anomalies
+- Identify possible analyses
-- Identify possible analysesDiscover potential patterns/relationships
+- Discover potential patterns/relationships
 - Identify influential variables
 - Visualizations to derive inferences from data
 ## Advantages of Exploratory Data Analysis